Yes, our Diversity, Equity, and Inclusion (DEI) policy is defined as the following:

 United Way doesn’t want to take contributions away from any other organizations.
 Giving to United Way has been described as a “Good Housekeeping” seal of approval.
 Because agency partners must go through a certification process, your gift to United Way supports programs that are fully vetted and certified.

 United Way of the Greater Triangle makes sure your money goes where it is needed most.
 We offer donors the opportunity to support the entire community and maximize their giving.
-By choosing to our Community Impact Fund, you give United Way of the Greater Triangle the power to attack the most pressing needs, based on research, in the region to create lasting changes.
-Knowing where the most pressing needs is a strength of United Way.
+By choosing to give to our Community Impact Fund, you give United Way of the Greater Triangle the power to attack the most pressing needs, based on research, in the region to create lasting changes.
+Knowing where the most pressing needs are is a strength of United Way.
 Donors who give to United Way know that they are supporting work that will strengthen their entire community.
 Another advantage of investing in United Way is the assurance that there is diligent monitoring to ensure your dollars are making the greatest impact.

 No. We often say United Way is local giving with local impact.
 The money raised in the Triangle area stays in the Triangle area unless you, as the donor, request that it be sent to another United Way or a charity outside of our area.